JeffSteinbok/hass-dreo/README.md

 2023-06-29 01:02:25,312 - pydreo - DEBUG - Received message for unknown or unsupported device.
 SN: XXX341964289-77f2977b24191a4a:001:0000000000b
 2023-06-29 01:02:25,312 - pydreo - DEBUG - Message: {'method': 'control-report', 'devicesn': 'XXX0393341964289-77f2977b24191a4a:001:0000000000b', 'messageid': 'bdf23a1f-c8e1-4e22-8ad3-dc0cd5dfdc7c', 'timestamp': 1688025746, 'reported': {'windtype': 1}}
 ```

-## To Do

-This is my first HA plugin and a bit slow going; bunch of stuff left to do:

-- Tests